 At the Department of Health, Philip supported the Secretary of State with ministerial responsibility for hospitals, workforce, financial performance, special measures, patient safety and maternity, and since June 2017, procurement.
-He sat on the Department of Health Board and had oversight responsibility for NHS Improvement, the Care Quality Commission, Health Education England and the Human Fertilization and Embryo Authority.
+He sat on the Department of Health Board and had oversight responsibility for NHS Improvement, the Care Quality Commission, Health Education England and the Human Fertilisation and Embryology Authority.

 Dr Michael Durkin

 Dr Mike Durkin is the National Director of Patient Safety at NHS England.
 Prior to joining NHS England Mike was the Medical Director of the South of England Strategic Health Authority since 2006.
 He is the National Clinical Director for Venous Thrombo-Embolism and leads the national VTE Prevention Programme.

 He qualified at The Middlesex Hospital and has held research and teaching appointments in London and Bristol.
 He was appointed to the faculty at Yale University School of Medicine where he was also an Attending Anaesthesiologist.
 He was Medical Director of Gloucestershire Royal NHS Trust from 1993 to 2002 where he has a consultant post in Anaesthesia.
 He was appointed as Medical Director and Director of Clinical Quality for Avon, Gloucestershire and Wiltshire Strategic Health Authority in 2002.

 Professor Leonard Fass has 49 years of experience in medical technology in both R&D and marketing roles mainly in the field of diagnostic imaging.